 - Zucchini and Summer Squash Soup with Oregano and Chickpeas – With Food and Love

 - Grilled Zucchini Salad with Corn and White Beans – Our Salty Kitchen

 Kale and White Bean Soup with Lemon

 This soup is light but filling, with a zing of flavor from the lemon.
 It’s the perfect transitional meal as we move from winter to spring.
-Serve with some avocado toast, a slice of vegan nut and seed loaf or some Simple Mills crackers.
+Keep it vegan or add pulled chicken for additional protein.